stevievines/stevievines/source/blog/2015-02-16-the-night-is-darkest-just-before-the-don.html.markdown

 a shade of Don's baller-ness, because Kevy is very lucky to have him.

-In my (admittedly brief) time in the professional world, one thing has become abundantly clear to me: people, far more than the work you do, ultimately shape your experience and attitude towards your work (MORE INSIGHTFUL?).
+In my (admittedly brief) time in the professional world, one thing has become abundantly clear to me: it's the people, not the work, that make the job worth doing.
 We're all doing life together, drifting around the sun, and work (like everything else) is what we make it.
 It hurt when I realized that part of the reason working at Kevy became a burden was me.
 I stopped responding to the call to bring light and life to work when everyone else felt discouraged and defeated, and in doing so brought Kevy down rather than building it up.

+> It's the people, not the work, that make the job worth doing.

 Then Don came along and reminded me of the challenge and privilege it is to make your office a great place to work.
 He brought Kevy back to life during a critical time, and I'm thankful he decided